Loans for people with bad credit

-Collateral provides lenders with a safety net; they know that should you fail to pay back the loan, at least there's a way to recoup their money.
-This makes things easier for them, if you're a homeowner, the equity in your property can mitigate a bad credit rating and make it easier for you to get credit.
+Collateral provides lenders with a safety net; they know that if you fail to pay back the loan, at least there's an asset which provides them a way to recoup their money.
+This makes things easier for them, if you're a home owner, the equity in your property can mitigate a bad credit rating and make it easier for you to get credit.

 2. Unsecured loans

 These are personal loans whereby the lender doesn't require collateral, if you fail to repay the loan, your possessions are not immediately at risk.

-In this instance, the lender relies on the trust put in you to pay back the loan, this makes it a risky loan.
-Having a poor credit history elevates that risk; this is why unsecured bad credit loans typically incur very high interest charges.Other disadvantages include:
+In this instance, the lender relies on the trust put in you to pay back the loan which makes it a risky loan, having a poor credit history elevates that risk even further, and that’s why unsecured bad credit loans incur very high interest charges when compared to secured loans.

-- - Loan amount: lenders prefer to keep unsecured loans at low amounts perhaps because of the risk involved; most UK lenders do not exceed £25000.
+- Lower loan amount: lenders prefer to keep unsecured loans at low amounts perhaps because of the risk involved.

-- - Although the loan isn't secured, if you default and are referred to collectors, your assets might be repossessed.
+- Although the loan isn't secured, if you default and are taken to court, your assets might get ceased and sold off in order to recover the money owed.

 1. Credit cards

 If you are unable to get a loan due to a very poor credit rating, a credit card might be a viable alternative since approval is relatively easier.

 Another advantage of credit cards over loans is flexibility; with a loan, you agree to a set repayment period (e.g. 5 years) whereas on a credit card you can pay back the money at any point.
 The money you've paid back also becomes available credit, which you can re-use should you need it in the future.

 2. Payday loans